data301-2021-summer2/group29-project/README.md

 This is a medical cost dataset of individuals in the United States as billed by various health insurance companies.
 Through this project, we wish to study the effect of the independent variables on the medical costs incurred by insurance service providers as well as the interplay between these seemingly distinct variables.
 Some questions that we are particularly interested in exploring are:
-- Does having a high BMI result in incurring more medical charges in the United States?
+- Does having a high BMI result in incurring more medical charges in the United States? *Edit*: Later during the EDA it was found that the sample might be biased towards one Bmi category , thus a random sample had to be taken , for a better analysis.
 -	Do geographical regions play a part in increased medical costs? *Edit*: After performing my EDA, I was also interested in assessing the relationship between a person who smokes and their medical cost.
 Would a smoker incur higher medical costs?

 A useful outcome of this project could be to explore the results of controllable variables in reducing the total medical costs.
 For instance, not smoking and reducing one’s BMI may reduce the annual medical costs.
 In today’s world, the medical costs are quite high so any action we could take to reduce them would be incredibly helpful.